COMP2113-game/Tic-tac-toe/README.md

 #### Data structures for storing game status:

-A 3 * 3 array and a boolean variable (indicating who is the next one to move) will be used to store the game status.
+A dynamic array of user-defined length and a boolean variable (indicating who is the next one to move) will be used to store the game status.

 #### File input/output